noir-lang/noir/docs/docs/developers/aztecjs/guides/call_view_function.md

 This guide explains how to `simulate` a function call using [Aztec.js](../main.md).

-To do this from the CLI, go [here](../../sandbox/references/cli-commands.md#calling-an-unconstrained-view-function).

 ## Prerequisites

 You should have a wallet to act as the caller, and a contract that has been deployed.